A new Tampa Bay History Center exhibit chronicles 500 years of Black history in the Tampa Bay region

 A scroll from the 1870s lists some of the first Black property owners in Tampa.

-Hundreds of graves are believed to remain on the two-and-a-half acres where the cemetery once was — property where a Tampa Housing Authority complex and commercial structures were built over them.
+Hundreds of graves are believed to remain on the 2½ acres where the cemetery once was — property where a Tampa Housing Authority complex and commercial structures were built over them.

 A large sign hangs in the exhibition, bearing the names of some of those buried there.